Who will bell my cat?

 The RIAs’ are Fee-Only Financial planners meaning that they provide investment advice for a fee.
 This frees them from any ‘conflict-of-interest’ situations and can thus provide unbiased views, which are in line with the financial plans of the client.

-The SEBI website (http://www.sebi.gov.in/cms/sebi_data/pdffiles/32004_t.pdf) provides a caveat to prospective investors before choosing a particular RIA.
-Even though RIAs’ are supposed to be unbiased about their opinions in reality they may not always be so.
+The SEBI website (https://www.sebi.gov.in/sebi_data/attachdocs/1424862077270.pdf) provides a caveat to prospective investors before choosing a particular RIA.
+Even though RIAs’ are supposed to be unbiased about their opinions, in reality, they may not always be so.

 Clients and investors often encounter RIAs’ who run their trade along with the distribution and brokerage business under their cloak.
 They provide financial advice for a fee and then ask the investor to purchase a particular investment product from their friend or family member.